What is shared ownership?

 How do I apply for a shared ownership home?

-- Find a development you are interested in; our available properties are advertised on our properties for sale page, with our sales agent Currell, and with the Mayor of London's First Steps
+- Find a development you are interested in; our available properties will be advertised on our properties for sale page and with the Mayor of London's FIRST STEPS

-- Once you have found a property you are interested in, contact Hackney Sales or Currell and complete an application form.
-This will enable us to confirm if you are eligible for shared ownership and if you are a Hackney resident
+- Once you have found a property you are interested in, contact us to complete an application form.
+This will enable us to confirm if you are eligible for shared ownership

 - If the assessment of your application form is satisfactory, you will be required to have an initial financial assessment with an independent financial advisor.
 This is to ensure that the monthly housing costs will be affordable for you, to establish the maximum share you can afford, and to establish whether there are any credit issues which may prevent your access to lending